 - a) Supervisors may not sponsor more than one doctoral and one postdoctoral application in the same ASRP competition.
 In the event that two doctoral or postdoctoral awardees have indicated the same supervisor, the supervisor will be asked to choose only one application to be considered in the competition.
-In order to avoid disappointment, applicants are strongly encouraged to consult with their supervisor ahead of time regarding any other students he or she may be supporting in the ASRP competition. - b) Supervisors must provide a letter of support which contains a statement that the research project to be undertaken by the applicant will be funded for the period described in the application.
+In order to avoid disappointment, applicants are strongly encouraged to consult with their supervisor ahead of time regarding any other students he or she may be supporting in the ASRP competition. - b) A supervisor may sponsor two doctoral or postdoctoral applicants only if they are sponsoring both applicants as a co-supervisor.
+If they are the sole supervisor for either applicant, the supervisor is only permitted to sponsor one trainee. - c) Supervisors must provide a letter of support which contains a statement that the research project to be undertaken by the applicant will be funded for the period described in the application.
 If the project of the student/fellow is contingent on a source of funding of their supervisor, the supervisor must disclose this information, and the student's award must begin after the supervisor's funding begins.
 No application will be accepted in the absence of such a letter.
+Please note applicants with co-supervisors must include a letter of support from each supervisor.